UEMA

 Referência Bibliográfica FLOYD, KORY.
 Communication Matters.
 New York: McGraw-Hill Education.
 2018.

-The traits of a person who’s grown up in a low-context culture country is
+A trait of a person who's grown up in a low-context culture country is

 a